amadeus4dev/developer-guides/docs/resources/covid-19.md

             "rate": 5088.42
 ```

-From the response of Safe Place API, you will get an overall safety score and scores for six component categories.
+From the response of Safe Place API, you will get an overall safety score and scores for six-component categories.

 - Women’s Safety
 - Health & Medical Safety